PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 * Navigate back to the settings tab and click the button `Change QID` to change the question ID name.
 Typically, question authors choose QID that provide some big-picture idea of the question topic.
 For this simple question, we'll just use `sum_two_numbers`.

-* click the button `Change QID` to change the question ID name.
-Typically, question authors choose QID that provide some big-picture idea of the question topic.
-For example, `find_rectangle_area`.

 * next, click the `Edit` button next to `info.json`.

 * change the question `title`.
 We'll change it to